rmtsoa/ont_tutorial_pinfish/Static/TutorialPreamble.md

 Other parameters that can modified include parameters for controlling read mapping to the reference genome, expectations for intron and exon boundaries and rules for collapsing annotations.

-## Example dataset

-This tutorial is provided with an example dataset that demonstrates the objectives and capabilities of the workflow.
-The provided dataset is derived from the public domain.
-The `Nanopore WGS consortium` has deposited human transcriptome data prepared from a cell line (GM12878) corresponding to the human reference genome (NA12878) at https://github.com/nanopore-wgs-consortium/NA12878/blob/master/RNA.md.
-These publicly provided data were released in November 2017 and were produced from 12 MinION flowcells of cDNA sequencing.
-The provided BAM file of cDNA read mappings to the reference genome was used as a data source and the sequence reads mapping to Chromosome 20 have been extracted for the subset used in this tutorial.

 # Snakemake